webclinic017/mono/server/README.md

 $ go get github.com/googleapis/googleapis@v0.0.0-20200814034631-3a54e988edcb
 ```

-After these steps, you should be able to bring up existing services using `make start` and `make stop`, as well as define and generate code
+After these steps, you should be able to bring up existing services using `make start` and `make stop`.

+To define a new service, write a definition for that service i.e. `[NAME].proto` in `idl` and create an entry point i.e. `main.go` in a new directory
-for new services using `make proto SERVICE="..."
-PROTO="..."` where `SERVICE` and `PROTO` are the name of the service's directory i.e. `dummy` and
+under `cmd/[NAME]`.
+Then, using `make proto SERVICE="[NAME]"` where `SERVICE` is the name of the service's definition and entry point i.e. `dummy`, generate
-the name of the service definition file i.e. `dummy.proto`.
+the service stubs.
+These can be found in `pkg/[NAME]_gen`.
+The final step is to implement the business logic in the entry point that was created earlier.